design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docVW/vr-viewer-hotspots.md

 ## VR-VIEWER-HOTSPOTS

 Hotspots are defined by creating point objects in your model with an attribute called `vr_hotspot`.
 The position of the point object defines the location of the VR hotspot.
-The `vr_hotspot` `attribute is a dictionary containing various settings.
+The `vr_hotspot` attribute is a dictionary containing various settings.

-For standard hotspots, only one setting is required: the rotation of the camera.
+For standard hotspots, only one setting is required: the rotation of the camera in degrees.
 Here is an example of a line of code setting the `vr_hotspot` attribute:

 ```